Process jails and kernel isolation for untrusted agent code

 Kata Containers uses hardware virtualisation.
 The guest kernel is a real kernel running in a VM.
 Syscalls from the container hit the guest kernel; the host kernel only sees VMM traffic.
 The overhead is real, around 100ms to 300ms boot time per pod depending on the hypervisor backend, but the isolation boundary is hardware-enforced.

-For agent containment, the choice depends on your threat model.
-If the primary concern is a compromised agent exploiting a kernel vulnerability, Kata Containers provides a harder boundary because the guest kernel takes the hit, not the host.
-If the concern is reducing the host kernel’s exposure to agent-generated syscall traffic without the VM boot overhead, gVisor is more practical.
+For agent containment, the choice comes down to the threat model.
+If the main concern is a compromised agent exploiting a kernel vulnerability, Kata Containers gives the harder boundary because the guest kernel takes the hit, not the host.
+If the concern is reducing the host kernel’s exposure to agent-generated syscall traffic without VM boot overhead, gVisor is more practical.
 The NanoClaw Docker Sandbox architecture defaults to microVM-backed isolation, which means you get the Kata boundary for each sandbox session plus container-level scoping inside it.

 Enforcing security outside the agentic surface

-Docker sandboxing for AI agents handles the runtime containment problem.
+Docker sandboxing for AI agents handles runtime containment.
 It does not handle what happens before or after the agent runs.

 Set --read-only on the container filesystem and add explicit --tmpfs mounts only for paths the agent writes to.
 Run the agent process as a non-root UID with --user set in the Dockerfile, not at runtime, so it cannot be overridden.
 Set --cap-drop=ALL and add back only what the specific workload provably needs.
 Apply a seccomp profile; Docker’s default profile is a starting point, but audit it against the agent’s actual syscall requirements and tighten accordingly.
 Set --security-opt no-new-privileges on every agent container without exception.